Come and join us for a group meditation before your day begins – every Tuesday and Friday morning.

 The Boeddhistisch Centrum Amsterdam (BCA) – as part of the international Triratna Buddhist Order and community – offers a range of activities around meditation and Buddhism.
 These are aimed at people who are new to both subjects, and at those with more experience in these areas.

-Most of our regular classes and activities are in Dutch but we offer certain events in English; for example, we hold regular Wednesday evening introduction sessions in English (see the Agenda for dates); and many meditation activities do not require understanding of either language.
+Most of our regular classes and activities are in Dutch but we offer certain events in English; for example, we hold regular Wednesday evening introduction sessions in English (see the Agenda below for dates); and many meditation activities do not require understanding of either language.

 Many Triratna publications have been translated into a variety of languages, e.g. Polish, Turkish, Russian.
 Here you’ll find more information.

 Regarding cost, all our regular events are operated on the basis of ‘dana’, (meaning ‘generosity’) in the form of voluntary donations.
 Donations can be made in cash at the BCA; or through bank transfer using the details at the bottom of this page.